BowenWang29/docker-postgres-wale/README.md

 # Postgres docker container with postgis plugin and wale for backup

-Based on a [docker-postgis](https://github.com/appropriate/docker-postgis) with [WAL-E](https://github.com/wal-e/wal-e) installed.

-This image serves to store the data from FROST-Server.
+This image serves as the database for [FROST-Server](https://github.com/BowenWang29/docker-SensorThingsServer).
+It initalizes a postgresql database container based on [docker-postgis](https://github.com/appropriate/docker-postgis) with [WAL-E](https://github.com/wal-e/wal-e) installed for WAL archiving.

-Environment variables to pass to the container for WAL-E, all of these must be present or WAL-E is not configured.
+Environment variables must be pass to the container for WAL-E, or WAL-E is not configured.

 This image backups at 9 am UTC and cleanups backups at 9:30 am UTC and retains up to 10 backups.
 These settings is found in __/scripts/setup-wale.sh__.